kasturimitra/countriesOfTheWorld/README.md

 The data used is available publicly at [Kaggle](https://www.kaggle.com/fernandol/countries-of-the-world/version/1).

 The data has been saved as an Excel Workbook to make it compatible with Tableau.
 Since the original dataset used commas as decimal separators, they've been replaced with decimal points.
-This ensures teh values aren't interpreted as strings.
+This ensures the values aren't interpreted as strings.

 ## Regions